 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

-Portions of this entry draw from Cuneo forthcoming a, forthcoming b, and 2010.
+Portions of this entry draw from Cuneo 2011 a, 2022 b, and 2010.
 I thank Tyler Doggett, Tom Dougherty, and Lori Wilson for comments on an earlier draft of this entry.